eclipse-kuksa/kuksa.val.services/.vscode/README.md

 - `Terminate Tasks` - Stops all running vs code tasks
 - `Start VAL` - Terminates all tasks and restarts VAL components.
 Could be useful after rebuilding binaries.
-- `Clean VAL binaries` - removes VehicleDataBroker and SeatService binaries from target install to force rebuilding.
+- `Clean VAL binaries` - removes DataBroker and SeatService binaries from target install to force rebuilding.
 Depends on "Terminate Tasks"
 - `integration-test` - Runs local integration tests in `USE_DAPR=1` mode using pytest.
 Depends on core VAL service tasks

 **NOTE:** Tasks are defined in `.vscode/tasks.json` and mostly wrap scripts in `.vscode/scripts`, but also have extras like dependencies and terminal integration.